Fundamental charges for dual-unitary circuits: Constructing many-body conserved quantities in DUCs

 Note that although we could also in the case of an infinite chain construct conserved quantities out of these individual fermions, such as

-for example (though of course this quantity would not, generically, correspond to a physical observable - in the free-fermionic field theories that these FSWAP circuits could be considered to be a toy model of it is more natural to consider quadratic terms, i.e.~something of the form $f_i f^{\dagger}_j$; we note the analogy between such terms and the prescription for constructing conserved quantities out of solitons with complex phases detailed at the end of Section \ref{sec:boundsolitons} above), this would not violate Theorem \ref{thm:fundamentalcharges} in any way, as $\mathcal{Q}$ (as given in Eqn.~\ref{eqn:fermionicsolitonicconslaw}) contains terms which (before doing the Jordan-Wigner transformation) have extensive (infinite) spatial support - which are explicitly not considered in the theorem.
+for example, this would not violate Theorem \ref{thm:fundamentalcharges} in any way, as $\mathcal{Q}$ (as given in Eqn.~\ref{eqn:fermionicsolitonicconslaw}) contains terms which (before doing the Jordan-Wigner transformation) have extensive (infinite) spatial support - which are explicitly not considered in the theorem.